mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ## Decompress the NixOS microSD image

-NixOS microSD images are compressed with an uncommon compression format called [Zstandard](https://facebook.github.io/zstd/), an open-source format from Facebook.
+The NixOS team compresses its microSD images with an uncommon compression format called [Zstandard](https://facebook.github.io/zstd/), an open-source format from Facebook.
 To decompress the image, download the latest Zstandard release for your platform:

 * [Zstandard releases](https://github.com/facebook/zstd/releases/latest)